-The state will only award a non-priority broad project in "Wave 1" if there are no fiber projects (i.e., priority broadband project) covering the same area.
-Since the state does not have complete information to determine the extremely high cost per location threshold (EHCPLT) at this stage of the process, the state will reserve the right to hold off on awarding applications with high BEAD outlay until "Wave 2" of subgrantee process, when the state determines the ECHPLT.
+The state will not award any non-priority broadband projects in wave 1.
+For priority broadband projects, since the state does not have complete information to determine the extremely high cost per location threshold (EHCPLT) at this stage of the process, the state will reserve the right to hold off on awarding applications with high BEAD outlay until wave 2 of the subgrantee process, when the state determines the EHCPLT.
+After choosing the EHCPLT in wave 2, any provisionally awarded applicants from wave 1 found to be above the threshold will be given the opportunity to amend their applications to come into compliance with the threshold, including the opportunity to adjust the technology of their proposals.

-Three potential outcomes are possible at the end of "Wave 1" of Connect Illinois Round 4:
+Three potential outcomes are possible at the end of wave 1 of Connect Illinois Round 4:

 - 1. An application is selected as the provisional winner. - 2.
 An application is not selected and conflicts with a provisional winner.
 In this case, the provider of the application that is not selected must reduce the application's scope to exclude the conflicting area for participation in the next round. - 3.
 An application is not selected and does not conflict with any provisional winner.
-In this case, the application will be rolled over to the next round automatically; however, the provider will have the option to refine or withdraw their application prior to "Wave 2".
+In this case, the application will be rolled over to the next round automatically; however, the provider will have the option to refine or withdraw their application prior to wave 2.

-At the end of Wave 1, the state plans to assess the remaining BEAD funds available and compare it with the reference cost of the remaining project area units.
+At the end of wave 1, the state plans to assess the remaining BEAD funds available and compare it with the reference cost of the remaining project area units.
 The goal is to form preliminary hypothesis on how likely the state will be able to connect all unserved and underserved locations using BEAD funds under various EHCPLT assumptions.
-Based on the comparison, the state will establish a scoring threshold for Wave 2.
+Based on the comparison, the state will establish a scoring threshold for wave 2.
 The lower the remaining funds as compared to the total BEAD allocation, the higher the scoring threshold will be.

-The state will establish the scoring threshold but will not make it public at the end of "Wave 1."
-The state will use the scoring threshold to determine if "Wave 3" is needed per the following approach: in the evaluation stage of "Wave 2," if enough applications score above the threshold, the state will make all awards by the end of "Wave 2."
-Otherwise, identical to the approach employed in prior Connect Illinois rounds, the state will only award projects that scored above the threshold in "Wave 2" and rest of the applications will be rolled over for evaluation in "Wave 3."
+The state will establish the scoring threshold but will not make it public at the end of wave 1.
+The state will use the scoring threshold to determine if wave 3 is needed per the following approach: in the evaluation stage of wave 2, if enough applications score above the threshold, the state will make all awards by the end of wave 2.
+Otherwise, identical to the approach employed in prior Connect Illinois rounds, the state will only award projects that scored above the threshold in wave 2 and rest of the applications will be rolled over for evaluation in wave 3.

 Subgrantee process, Wave 2.
-Two weeks after the remaining PAUs are published, the Office of Broadband will then begin accepting applications for "Wave 2" over a two to fourweek period.
+After the remaining PAUs are published, the Office of Broadband will then begin accepting applications for wave 2.
 At the end of the submission period, the IOB will process all applications, regardless of their hard-to-serve status.
 The IOB will also determine the EHCPLT by the process described in Req.
 2.4.9.
 The review process will be completed within five weeks.
 The state will then announce the scoring threshold, and whether the state will run an additional wave.